Skip to main content

 Orchestrating Hormonal Rhythm

-The release of (GH) during deep sleep exemplifies the body’s self-optimizing design.
+The release of growth hormone (GH) during deep sleep exemplifies the body’s self-optimizing design.
 This occurs predominantly in the initial hours of the sleep cycle, coinciding with the longest and most intense SWS periods.
 Strategies for maximizing this include consistent sleep schedules, ensuring a cool, dark, and quiet sleep environment, and avoiding late-night stimulants.
 These elements provide the optimal physiological context for GH secretion, facilitating tissue repair and metabolic balance.

 Glymphatic System Activation